EffectOrientedProgramming/book/Chapters/06_Composability.md

       // TODO Use Scenario to determine file? openFileZ("file1.txt").run

-    // TODO Use 2 files at once, to further highlight
+    // TODO Use 2 files at once, to further highlight the dynamic scoping?
+    // Not sure if that is too noisy for this flow

     val knownTopic: Boolean =
       summaryFile.contains: